8pz/tradingview-indicators/README.md

 A "copy" of [aurora trading's supply and demand zones](https://whop.com/aurora-trading/?pass=prod_aIIc8AIh5rTk0).
 A script based off the same supply and demand concept by Bryce.

 ![image](https://github.com/8pz/tradingview-scripts/assets/70970973/a5e607a9-e4a8-4bb5-82f4-a3f1b23065fb)

 **WARNING:** Zones are not updated live due to a bug.
 Refresh your page/script for newer zones to show.

+# Disclaimer

+I do not provide financial advice - our indicator and strategies are intended to provide only source code for anyone interested in improving their trading.

 # License

-This work is licensed under: **CC-BY-NC**
+The project is licensed under: **CC-NY-BC**

-Contact @ onasn on telegram for commercial use
+Contact me for commercial use

+- discord @ 123781023
+- tele @ onasn
+- email @ 123781023@proton.me